 Bottom Line

 The ProForm Vue is ProForm’s smart workout mirror.
-It’s similar to other workout mirrors, most closely resembling the MIRROR and the NordicTrack Vault.
-The Vue is a pivoting 24-inch by 60-inch reflective surface situated on a heavy base.
-Embedded in the reflective surface is a 22-inch HD touchscreen where iFit workouts stream.
+It’s similar to other workout mirrors, most closely resembling the lululemon Studio and the also discontinued NordicTrack Vault.
+The Vue is a pivoting 24-inch-by-60-inch reflective surface situated on a heavy base.
+Embedded in the reflective surface is a 22-inch HD touchscreen where iFIT workouts stream.

 Before You Buy: